stephenverderame/cpp_book/src/oop/overloads.md

 // equivalent to the operator+ we just defined as a member
 ```

-Or, we can just define one free function which takes `Rational`.
+Or, we can just define one free function which takes `Rational` since `int` can be implicitly converted to `Rational`.

 Let's also make `Rational` able to be printed to `cout`.
 For that we can overload `operator<<`, which as a left hand argument takes a reference to an `std::ostream` which is a super type of the class that `std::cout` is an instance of.